-On July 17, 2024, the Company and Call2Recycle announced the operational launch of EVSX's new battery processing plant in Thorold, Ontario.
+On July 17, 2024, EVSX's new battery processing plant in Thorold, Ontario launched operations.
 The plant will also work with SXM to transform black mass and develop agricultural fertilizer products.

 On July 22, 2024, following the receipt of two shipments of batteries, the facility processed a small volume of alkaline batteries and produced its first batch of black mass.